sigboe/pie-galaxy/docs/Compatibility.md

 ### Escape from Monkey Island

 * Installs
-* select the .exe in the installer
+* Select the .exe in the installer
 * Need to add the game in the ResidualVM menu
 * Keyboard
 * Works